Measuring Time in Bananas

 Is your organization offering your users bananas or rotary phones?

-This post was originally a letter sent to our mailing list subscribers.
-You can join the list here.
+This post was originally sent to our mailing list subscribers.
+You can sign up here.